mateeque39/pawn-flow/API_DOCUMENTATION.md

 # PawnFlow Backend API Documentation

 ## Overview
 PawnFlow is a comprehensive pawn shop management system backend built with Node.js, Express, and PostgreSQL.
+This document covers all API endpoints with complete request/response examples including the extended customer fields implementation.

 ## Base URL
 ```